mal-lang/mal-toolbox-tutorial/tutorials/mal-gui-tutorial/tutorial3.md

 For the sake of completeness, we will download and use the same simple MAL language used in that tutorial (`my-language.mal`).
 We will build the same model as well.

 The next step is to **add assets**.
 To do so, we can drag and drop new assets from the object explorer on the left.
 In this case, they are `Computer` and `Folder`.
+You can change the name of the assets by double-clicking on each of the individual boxes.

 Then, we can **create associations** between assets.
 To do so, press SHIFT while you click on one of the assets, drag to the other asset, and let go.
 A window will pop up to choose the association type.